 While planning my spontaneous trip to the West Coast, at the last minute, I decided to book a night in Palm Springs.
 I knew little about the resort town before this first visit, but now that I’ve been there, I’m already thinking about the next time.
 The charming vacation spot is located about 2.5 hours from downtown Los Angeles by car.

 The height of the season is from February until May, so the summer months are not as crowded and hotel rates can be cut in half.
 It was steamy hot with temperatures in the 100s, but low humidity made it bearable.
 Some of the bars and restaurants won’t open until later this month, but it didn’t matter since I had a fantastic restaurant on site at the Colony Palms Hotel.

 Built and opened in 1936, The Colony Palms is a boutique hotel within walking distance to the north end of downtown Palm Springs.
 Although my room wasn’t large, it was sufficient with the dreamiest bed that I’ve ever slept in.
 The bath was spa-like, larger than my New York kitchen and complete with a walk-in shower.
 A little café table outside the second-floor room overlooking the pool area completed my quarters.
 The heavenly aspect of the Colony Palms is the outdoor public spaces.

 |Relaxing outside the room on a steamy morning in Palm Springs|

 |My personal note at the hotel!|

-We had just one fantastic night, and we’re off to Los Angeles for the final days of our time in the West.
-Hope to see you again Palm Springs.
+I had just one fantastic night, and now I’m off to Los Angeles for the final days of my time in the West.
+Hope to see you again, Palm Springs.

 | A cool car in downtown Palm Springs|